Traveling is hard. But making a great travel video doesn’t have to be.

 Nathan Barnatt is a dancer and video producer that uses consistent framing as the foundation of his epic, viral dance music videos.
 Most travel videographers can learn a lot about reaping the rewards of consistent shots from him.

-Joshy Washington (not a typo) took weeks to shoot this entrancing “hyperlapse” (a time lapse with a moving POV) video of the bewitching Icelandic countryside.
+Joshy Washington (not a typo) took weeks to shoot this entrancing “hyperlapse” (An informal definition of a hyperlapse is a time-lapse with a moving POV.
+Think of all the cool time-lapse shots from Breaking Bad.) video of the bewitching Icelandic countryside.
 Vimeo made it a “Staff Pick” and Matador still features it on their Iceland travel page.

 Transitions: Spins, Hi-Fives, & Pans